Hike the Oursan Trail at Briones Reservoir

 Woman stopped on her bike looking at information signs and the San Pablo Bay at Hamilton Wetlands in Novato

 Once an army airfield and now a thriving wetland, Novato’s Hamilton Wetlands is a glimpse into both the past and the future.
-Take a mellow bike ride or walk on the flat Bay Trail to take in the sights.
+Take a mellow bike ride or walk on the flat Bay Trail to enjoy the sights.

 Read the full story